 - Increase in Share Reserve.
-If approved by the stockholders, the Restated Equity Plan will provide for an increase of 3,156,000 shares over the number of shares of common stock currently available for issuance under the Equity Plan.
+If approved by the stockholders, the Restated Equity Plan will provide for an increase of 3,430,000 shares over the number of shares of common stock currently available for issuance under the Equity Plan.
 The shares remaining available for issuance under the Equity Plan are insufficient to meet our forecasted needs during the year.
-After carefully forecasting our anticipated workforce, we believe that this increase will be sufficient for at least one year's worth of equity-based grants under our current compensation program.
+After carefully forecasting our anticipated workforce, we believe that this increase will be sufficient to provide equity incentives to attract, retain, and motivate executives and employees for approximately one year; however, the share reserve may last longer or shorter depending on our hiring needs and fluctuations in our stock price, among other things.
 The Board will continue to evaluate equity needs in the context of the business and broader compensation program in the future. - Extension of Time Period for Granting Incentive Stock Options.
-The Restated Equity Plan will permit the granting of stock options that are intended to qualify as incentive stock options, or ISOs, as defined under Section 422 of the Internal Revenue Code, or the Code, through June 27, 2032.
+The Restated Equity Plan will permit the granting of stock options that are intended to qualify as incentive stock options, or ISOs, as defined under Section 422 of the Internal Revenue Code, or the Code, through July 14, 2034.